-The growth rate aspect of the GES boundary is set separately for populations at- and below the TRL:
+The growth rate aspect of the threshold value is assessed separately for populations at and below the TRL:

-- For populations at TRL, GES is defined as 'No decline in population size or pup production exceeding 10% occurred over a period up to 10 years' - For populations below TRL, GES is defined as 3% below the maximum rate of increase for seal species, i.e. 7% annual rate of increase for grey seals and ringed seals and 9% for harbour seals.
+- For populations at target reference level (TRL), good status is defined as 'No decline in population size or pup production exceeding 10% occurred over a period up to 10 years' - For populations below TRL, good status is defined as 3% below the maximum rate of increase for seal species, i.e. 7% annual rate of increase for grey seals and ringed seals and 9% for harbour seals.
+For good status, 80 % statistical support for a value at or above the threshold is needed.
+Subpopulations of harbour seal metapopulations are evaluated separately for trends, making different statuses possible for subpopulations of the same metapopulation.

-The concept for defining a GES boundary for the population size of seals is derived from the general management principle in the HELCOM Recommendation 27/28-2, which states that the population size is to be managed with the long-term objective of allowing seal populations to recover towards carrying capacity.
-Thus, the GES boundary for abundance of a seal species is achieved when the limit reference level (LRL) is reached in the management unit and the population grows steadily (at least with 3% below the maximum rate of increase for seal species, i.e 7% annual rate of increase for grey seals and ringed seals and 9% for harbour seals when below TRL).
+The concept for defining a threshold value for the population size of seals is derived from the general management principle in the HELCOM Recommendation 27/28-2, which states that the population size is to be managed with the long-term objective of allowing seal populations to recover towards carrying capacity.

-The limit reference level corresponds to the safe biological level and minimum viable population size.
+The limit reference level (LRL) corresponds to the safe biological level and minimum viable population size.
 HELCOM has set a LRL of 10,000 individuals for grey seals, ringed seals and harbour seals in each of their management units, respectively, understanding that the haul-out fraction during moult surveys is 70%.
-The LRL of 10,000 implies a population with approximately 5,000 adult seals (and thus 2 500 adult female seals).

-LRL has been calculated based on estimates of minimum viable population sizes of each seal species based on different extinction risk levels (1, 3, 5 and 10%).
-The LRL is applicable to Baltic ringed seals, grey seals and harbour seals in the Kalmarsund corresponding to management units defined in HELCOM Rec.
+The LRL of 10,000 implies a population with approximately 5,000 adult seals (and thus 2,500 adult female seals).
+LRL has been calculated based on estimates of minimum viable population sizes of each seal species based on different extinction risk levels (1, 3, 5 and 10%) for genetically and ecologically isolated populations.
+The LRL is applicable to Baltic ringed seals, grey seals and harbour seals, corresponding to management units defined in HELCOM Rec.
 27/28-2.
-Although other management units of harbour seals (Southern Baltic Sea, Kattegat and the Limfjord) show distinct genetic differences, these populations are affected by immigration/emigration, which is why LRL is not applicable in these units and population sizes of adjacent stocks are included in the evaluation of the LRL.
+Some management units of harbour seals (Southern Baltic Sea, Kattegat and possibly the Limfjord) show distinct genetic differences, these populations are affected by immigration/emigration, which is why LRL is not applicable in these units and population sizes of adjacent stocks are included in the evaluation of the LRL.
+For some isolated harbour seal units, the LRL may not be achievable.
+This may be the case for the Kalmarsund and the Limfjord units (degree of reproductive isolation of the harbour seals in the inner Limfjord is being resolved by an ongoing project).
+For these management units, the abundance criterion will be considered achieved when they have attained carrying capacity, even if it is at a level below the LRL.

-The approach used for defining the GES boundary for population trends is based on the principles of the HELCOM Recommendation 27/28-2 as the population is to increase until it reaches carrying capacity.
-The GES concept also follows principles applied in Ecological Quality Objectives (EcoQOs) that were developed for marine mammals in the North Sea by the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention).
+The approach used for defining the threshold value for population trends is based on the principles of the HELCOM Recommendation 27/28-2 as the population is to increase until it reaches carrying capacity.
+The 'good status' concept also follows principles applied in Ecological Quality Objectives (EcoQOs) that were developed for marine mammals in the North Sea by the Convention for the Protection of the Marine Environment of the North-East Atlantic (OSPAR Convention).
 This core indicator is similar to the EcoQO element of the same name used in the ICES and OSPAR frameworks, with the distinction that the two latter EcoQOs include 'No decline in population size or pup production exceeding 10% over a period up to 10 years' for populations 'minimally affected by anthropogenic impacts'.
 This condition is, however, also deemed appropriate for this core indicator when seal populations are close to natural abundances, i.e. close to carrying capacity.